What Are Most Common Reasons FQHC Claims Are Denied 2026

 Documentation Gaps That Consistently Lead to FQHC Denials

-Documentation remains the most scrutinized area of FQHC billing.
-Payers expect complete, consistent, and encounter-supported records that clearly justify PPS reimbursement.
+Documentation remains the most scrutinized area of FQHC billing, and payers expect complete, consistent, and encounter-supported records that clearly justify PPS reimbursement.
 Billing compliance reviews show that 40–50 percent of denied FQHC claims include documentation gaps serious enough to trigger audits or payment reversals.

 PPS Encounter and Provider Eligibility Mistakes to Avoid